 Baring Mountain is one of the highest peaks in the Wild Sky Wilderness, but more notably, it is the 3rd steepest peak in Washington State.
 This is extremely significant considering that Washington has a reputation for rugged peaks with plenty of difficult climbing.
 The profile of Baring Mountain is highly recognizable from the west with it's double summit and sheer north face.
 The standard route makes use of a long northwest ridge.
 The south peak, which is 115 feet lower, is rarely climbed.
-The first ascent of the main peak was made by Albert H. and Sylvester Papers, July 28, 1897.
+The first ascent of the main peak was made by Albert H. Sylvester and John Charlton, July 28, 1897.

 The dominating north face of Baring is the most dramatic sight in this sector of the Cascades.
 It`s vertical and overhanging face is readily noticeable as one drives up US Hwy 2 towards Stevens Pass.
 Even though it is not high by Cascade standards, it`s relief of over 5,000 ft above the Skykomish river gives it a commanding presence.

 The peak has technical big-wall routes which may rival in difficulty with those of Yosemite, but it often goes years without any attempts because of poor rock quality and unpredictable weather.
 The effort to conquer the imposing north face spanned 10 years and took much effort from several different parties, eventually claiming one life before it was finally completed.
 The first successful ascent of the north face was completed by Don Gordon and Ed Cooper, July 13, 1961.

 Standard Route - West Ridge